magepages/mpdocs/docs/loyalty-program/index.md

 ## Overview

 In order to increase the demand for shopping, connecting between customers and store owners especially close customers, Mageplaza developed the [Loyalty Program extension](https://www.mageplaza.com/magento-2-loyalty-program/).
 This module can create incentive programs for loyal customers who meet certain conditions.
 Conditions will be based on customer information and customer order information within a certain time.
 In addition, the module also allows the admin to add/remove certain customers to a loyalty program, create a separate program with statistics of the current status of customers and information about the program (using static blocks).
+You should intall [Mageplaza SMTP](https://www.mageplaza.com/magento-2-smtp/) to avoid sending your email to spam box.
+It is fully compatible with Loyalty Program.

 ## How to download and install